BryanBoni/AI/README.md

 This repository contain all the TPs made in class, with sir Belkkatir.

 ## Practical 1
-The folder AI_TicTacToe contain 3 package:
+The folder AI_TicTacToe > src contain 3 package:
   - Main: which contain the launcher class,
   - Maze: which contain the maze project,
   - TicTacToe: which contain the TicTacToe project.